thundev/matrix-notification-channel/README.md

 #### Creating Notifications

-If a notification supports being sent as a Matrix message, your notification should implement `Thundev\MatrixNotificationChannel\app\Notifications\MatrixNotificationInterface` which defines a `toMatrix()` method.
-This method will receive a `$notifiable` entity and should return an `Thundev\MatrixNotificationChannel\app\Services\MatrixMessage` instance:
+If a notification supports being sent as a Matrix message, your notification should implement `Thundev\MatrixNotificationChannel\Contracts\MatrixNotificationContract` which defines a `toMatrix()` method.
+This method will receive a `$notifiable` entity and should return an `Thundev\MatrixNotificationChannel\Message\MatrixMessage` instance:

 ```php
 <?php